Shape dependence of entanglement negativity and mutual information in quantum Hall and critical systems: Non-perturbative shape dependence

 Taking first $\theta_3\to 0$, leads to $a'(\theta_1+\theta_2)\geq a'(\theta_2)$.
 Finally, taking $\theta_1\to 0$ leads to convexity: $a''(\theta)\geq 0$ for all angles $0\leq \theta\leq 2\pi$.

-Let us now momentarily restrict ourselves to states that are pure on the entire space $A\cup B$.
+Let us now momentarily restrict ourselves to states that are pure on the entire space $A B$.
 This leads to the complementarity relation $S(A)=S(B)$, which implies $a(2\pi-\theta)=a(\theta)$.
 We can also show that $a(\theta)$ is strictly decreasing for angles less than $\pi$ by setting $\theta_1=2\pi-2\theta_2$ in (\ref{eq:cornerSSA}), with $0\leq \theta_2 \leq \pi$.
 Combining this with the complementarity, and taking $\theta_3\to 0$ yields $a'(\theta)\leq 0$ for $0\leq \theta \leq \pi$.
 Now, since $a(\pi)=0$, this shows that the corner function is non-negative $a(\theta)\geq 0$.
 Summarizing, for pure states,

-For all states, the corner function vanishes in the absence of a corner, $a(\pi)=0$.
+\red{Returning to general (mixed)} states, the corner function vanishes in the absence of a corner, $a(\pi)=0$.
 Since this limit is not singular, we can Taylor expand about $\pi$.
 For pure states, only even powers appear due to complementarity:

-where $\sigma\geq 0$ due to convexity.
-For general states (including mixed ones), odd powers cannot be ruled out from the current analysis.
-In that case, we nevertheless have $\sigma\geq 0$ since convexity holds for general density matrices.
+where $\sigma\geq 0$ due to convexity, Eq.~\eqref{eq:a-conv}.
+For general (mixed) states, odd powers cannot be ruled out from the current analysis.
+In that case, we nevertheless have $\sigma\geq 0$ since convexity \eqref{eq:a-conv} holds for general density matrices.

-In the opposite limit of small angles, $\theta\to 0$, the EE $S(A)$ must be decreasing since the amount of entanglement or correlations is limited by the degrees of freedom in $A$.
-However, in the pie-shape geometry of Fig.~\ref{fig:single-corner}(a), the boundary law contribution is not changing.
-The corner term must thus \emph{effectively} counteract it: $a(\theta\to 0)\sim |\partial A|/\delta_{\rm eff}$, where $\delta_{\rm eff}$ is an effective short-distance cutoff proportional to $\theta\ll 1$: $\delta_{\rm eff}\sim \theta L$, where $|\partial A|= 2 L$ is the fixed perimeter of the subregion.
-We thus have
+In the opposite limit of small angles, $\theta\to 0$, the EE $S(A)$ must be decreasing since the amount of entanglement or correlations is limited by \red{the number of} degrees of freedom in $A$, \red{which vanishes in the zero-angle limit}.
+However, in the pie-shape geometry of Fig.~\ref{fig:single-corner}(a), the boundary law contribution is not changing as the angle is decreasing.
+The corner term must thus \emph{effectively} counteract it \red{to give a decreasing EE}: $a(\theta\to 0)\sim |\partial A|/\delta_{\rm eff}$, where $\delta_{\rm eff}$ is an effective short-distance cutoff proportional to $\theta\ll 1$: $\delta_{\rm eff}\sim \theta L$, where $|\partial A|= 2 L$ is the fixed perimeter of the subregion. \red{We emphasize that we are not saying the corner term exactly cancels the boundary law, since in the continuum limit this effective cutoff $\delta_{\rm eff}$ cannot be taken to be as small as the true UV cutoff.} We thus have \red{the following divergence for the corner term}